QilinGu/udacity_ml/projects/capstone/README.md

 This is the ingenius trick of the Deep Q Learning crowd.
 They use _two_ copies of the neural network, one to train, and another to calculate the Q(s_t+1, a_t+1) "target" values.
 The "training" network feeds not on the current actions, but on a sample of recent history called a "minibatch."
-We calculate the maximum Q(s,t) values of the minibatch, then use this as the target value when adjusting weights in the training network.
+We calculate the maximum Q(s,t) values of the minibatch, then use this as the target value when adjusting weights in the training network (via gradient descent, minimizing the squared error between our predicted Q values and the target Q values).
 We repeat until we've completely refreshed the recent history.
 At that point in time we copy all the weights from the training network to the active, target network and repeat.